Package 'RLT'

 var.est

 Whether to estimate the variance of each testing data.
-The original forest must be fitted with var.ready = TRUE.
+The original forest must be fitted with var.mode != "none".
 For survival forests, calculates the covariance matrix over all observed time points and calculates critical value for the confidence band.

 keep.all